 has lots of reading material to share with students.
 You might choose a selection for students to read and have them discuss this material in a backchannel using a #FormativeTech tool like Today’s Meet to facilitate the discussion.

-If you’re searching for an individual app to download, you can access social studies reading passages on tablets with one of the following apps.
+Are you searching for an individual app to download?
+You can access social studies reading passages on tablets with one of the following apps.
 Pearson’s World History Test Prep has readings and materials for students diving deep into world history topics.
 The BBC History Magazine is another app you can explore to access passages on this particular history topic.

 Ready to jump into these reading websites and apps?
 Here are a few ideas for reading responses if you’d like to have students use digital tools to capture their thinking about what they’ve read.